AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 needs both precision and favorable optimization dynamics.

 Training addressed whether we can find good weights.
-Now freeze the weights again and ask what information a verifier can retain.
+Now freeze the weights again and ask what information a verifier can retain about the fixed network.

 ## Frontier 3: Why can the tightest per-ReLU relaxation still miss the exact bound?